Clinical Trials & Research for Pediatric Cancer

 • Consent – Fill out a form giving consent for your child to take part

-• Treatment – Receive treatments at the study location (hospital, clinic, etc.), testing and follow-up care if necessary
+• Treatment – Receive therapy at the study location (hospital, clinic, etc.), testing and follow-up care if necessary

 Deciding to Enroll in a Pediatric Clinical Trial

-Participation in a clinical trial is voluntary.
-Know that the cancer care team will choose the clinical trial that is best for your child.
-Before enrolling, you may want to ask your child’s doctor questions or voice concerns.
+The cancer care team will help you find trials that may be right for your child.
+You decide whether to participate in a research study.
+Before enrolling, ask your child’s doctor questions and share any concerns.
 We want you to feel comfortable with your decision.
 You can withdraw your child from a study at any time.

 Participant Safety

-Safety and effectiveness for your child are very important to us.
-View our Protection for Research Participants page to learn more about how we safeguard patients.
+Safety is our priority.
+Visit our Protection for Research Participants page to learn how we safeguard patients.

 Explaining Clinical Trials to Your Child

-Consider talking to your child in age-appropriate language about clinical trials.
-Ask your cancer social worker for help if needed.
+Talk to your child in age-appropriate language about clinical trials.
+Ask your cancer social worker or Child Life specialist for help if needed.

-Talk to your cancer care team at University Health about available clinical trials.
+Talk to your care team at University Health about available clinical trials.